-- ► The copy constructor shall copy the entire object - ► typically: call the base class copy-constructor - ► The same applies to operator= - ▶ Different from the destructor - ► A destructor shall only deallocate what has been allocated in the class itself.
-The base class destruction is implicitly called. - ► The synthesized special member functions are deleted in a derived class if the corresponding function is deleted in the base class.

-(i.e., private or =delete)
+- ► The copy constructor shall copy the entire object - typically: call the base class copy-constructor - The same applies to operator= - Different from the destructor - A destructor shall only deallocate what has been allocated in the class itself.
+The base class destructior is implicitly called. - The synthesized default constructor or the copy control members are deleted in a derived class if the corresponding function is deleted in the base class. - (i.e., private or =delete) - default constructor, - copy constructor, - copy assignment operator - (destructor, but avoid classes without a destructor) - Base classes should (typically) define these =default

-- ► default constructor.

-- copy constructor,

-- copy assignment operator

-- ► (destructor, but avoid classes without a destructor)

-- Base classes should define these =default